dannyhlee/DanMan/Databricks-bigdata-uda-deltalake.md

 #### What is Data Science?

 #### What is the role of: Data engineers, Data Scientists, Data analysts and Platform administrators?

+Data Engineers develops, tests and maintains system for data systems (data pipelines) to improve data quality, efficiency and reliability.
+They provide the data in ready to use form for the data scientist.
+The data scientist writes machine learning algorithms, and statistical methods to develop the predictive model to answer business needs.
+Data scientists test and track ML models using python, R, SQL and ML libraries.
+Business analysts generate different types of records, using sql, Tableau, PowerBI, looker to extract insights and to make informed business decisions.
+Platform administrators setup the infrastructure, updates and maintains the software, does health checks, implements best practices and monitors usage.

 #### What are the advantages of Big Data Analytics for Business?